another2020githubuser/thepyphone/README.md

 I am a solo founder, a 25 year veteran of the software industry and a passionate digital privacy advocate.

 ## Intended Audience
-Ethical software professionals with Raspberry Pi, Linux, Bash and Python 3 experience.
+Ethical software professionals with Raspberry Pi, Linux, Bash and Python 3 experience. <br />
+I don't want this to be used by scammers or other bad people for bad things.

 ## Hardware Requirements
 * Raspberry Pi 3B+ with an official 7" Touch Screen